MicrosoftDocs/azure-devops-docs/docs/pipelines/artifacts/pipeline-artifacts.md

 ---

-Things to keep in mind:
+Although the artifact's name is optional, it is a good practice to specify a name that accurately reflects the contents of your artifact.
+If you plan to consume the artifact from a job running on a different OS, you must ensure all the file paths are valid for the target environment.
+For example, a file name containing the character `\` or `*` will fail to download on Windows.

-* Although artifact name is optional, it is a good practice to specify a name that accurately reflects the contents of the artifact.
+The path of the file/folder to you want to publish is required.
+This can be an absolute or a relative path to `$(System.DefaultWorkingDirectory)`.

-* The path of the file or folder to publish is required.
-It can be an absolute or a relative path to `$(System.DefaultWorkingDirectory)`.
+> [!NOTE]

-* If you plan to consume the artifact from a job running on a different operating system or file system, you must ensure all file paths are valid for the target environment.
-For example, a file name containing a `\` or `*` character will typically fail to download on Windows.
+> Packages in Azure Artifacts are immutable.
+Once you publish a package, its version will be permanently reserved. rerunning failed jobs will fail if the package has been published.
+See [Concepts](../../artifacts/artifacts-key-concepts.md) for more details.

 > [!NOTE]
-> You will not be billed for storage of Pipeline Artifacts, Build Artifacts, and Pipeline Caching.
-For more information, see [Which artifacts count toward my total billed storage](../../artifacts/start-using-azure-artifacts.md#q-which-artifacts-count-toward-my-total-billed-storage).
+> You will not be billed for storing Pipeline Artifacts.
+Pipeline Caching is also exempt from storage billing.
+See [Which artifacts count toward my total billed storage](../../artifacts/start-using-azure-artifacts.md#q-which-artifacts-count-toward-my-total-billed-storage).

 > [!CAUTION]
-> Deleting a build that published Artifacts to a file share will result in the deletion of all Artifacts in that UNC path.
+> Deleting a pipeline run will result in the deletion of all Artifacts associated with that run.

 ### Use .artifactignore